Skip to main content

 A comprehensive training programme will be provided to new starters.
 B licence new starters will undertake an initial 6 week training programme.
 B licence new starters will be required to pass the Department of Environment D licence driving test during the training programme.
 D licence candidates will undertake an initial 4 week training programme.

 During training you will work different training patterns.
 Rotating between 7:00am to 3:00pm and 3:00pm to 11:00pm.
-The weekly pattern you will be on will be outlined to you on the day you start in the Training Centre.
+The weekly training pattern will be on will be outlined to you on the day you start in the Training Centre.

 Obtaining the Criteria